CSrosendahl/MiniP/README.md

 Note:

-if you want to run multiple clients open up antoher cmd: change directory to the src folder using 'cd' and run java Client again.
+if you want to run multiple clients open up another cmd: change directory to the src folder using 'cd' and run java Client again.